by D.J. Sylvis

 (we hear her arm buzz and the chair creak as she stands up)

 Back to it, I guess.
 This place won’t keep itself runnin’.
-Not for a few weeks yet, at least, not even then unless I get a bunch of stuff put in its proper place.
+Not for a few weeks yet anyway, and not even then unless I get a bunch of stuff put in its proper place.
 Personal reminder – I gotta record a message to Jen and Thea later, so it’s ready for the next broadcast date.
 Maybe read a story for the kids, if I can find that copy of Mission to Space I squirreled away for just such.
 So yeah.
 I should go.
 Bye for now, computer.
 Oh, y’ can stop recordin’.

 (We hear the chime that bookends a personal log message.
 The episode ends.)